Harachili/Harachili.github.io/content/_index.md

 Above all the things I'm most passionate about, ethical hacking is by far the one that never bores me to study (and practicing!)

-I started this journey thanks to the [cyberchallenge.it][CCIT] program.
+I started this journey thanks to the [cyberchallenge.it][CCIT] program in 2022.
 After that, to keep learning about how to exploit vulnerabilities with best practices, I started solving regularly CTFs, particularly crypto challenges are what entertains me the most, even though I try to work also on web challenges (btw, I should really start doing binary exploitation :) ).

 Here I'm going to put writeups for the challenges I solve that I enjoyed the most working on: [CTFs\_writeup][writeups]